hardmaru/quickdraw-ndjson-to-npz/README.md

 # Convert RAW Quickdraw datafiles into Stroke-5 format with RDP at variable epsilon

-This notebook will convert `.ndjson` files into the `.npz` files one can use to train sketch-rnn.
+The notebook [convert_ndjson.ipynb](https://github.com/hardmaru/quickdraw-ndjson-to-npz/blob/master/convert_ndjson.ipynb) will convert `.ndjson` files into the `.npz` files one can use to train sketch-rnn.
 We set the target length to be 200 steps, and vary epsilon parameters to control the granuarity of the RDP algorithm.

 To download an `.ndjson` file, try: